metabase/metabase/docs/enterprise-guide/authenticating-with-saml.md

 Once you've gotten everything set up in your SAML provider, there are just a few simple steps on the Metabase side.

-To start, make sure the toggle is set to "Enabled."
-Then, click Edit Mappings -> Create a Mapping.
+To start, make sure the toggle to synchronize group memberships is set to "Enabled."
+Then, click Edit Mappings > Create a Mapping.
 Enter in the name of one of the groups you entered as your `metabaseGroups` attribute values, then click the Add button.
 Next click the dropdown that appears under the `Groups` heading to select the Metabase group(s) that users with this particular `metabaseGroups` value should be added to.
 Then click Save.

 After that, type in the name of the user attribute you added in your SAML provider.
 In this case, we told Okta that the `metabaseGroups` attribute should be named `MetabaseGroupName`, so that's what we'll enter in the Group Attribute Name field in Metabase.